Battle of Calumpit: Bagbag River

 Calumpit, only 8 km north of Malolos, was the next American objective after they had taken Quingua.
 Luna, however, was nowhere near Calumpit for he had embarked on a journey to Guagua to punish General Tomás Mascardo, the military commander of Pampanga, for leaving his post to inspect troops in Arayat, Pampanga.
 He had been supposed to strengthen the defense of the Calumpit–Apalit Line by providing reinforcements in the area when needed.
 Mascardo had around 21,000 men under his command at the time.
 Luna took most of the defending cavalry and the artillery with him and General Del Pilar was left to counter the advancing American troops lacking their support.

 Emilio Aguinaldo had ordered Luna to burn the railway bridge spanning the Bagbag River, but the latter ignored it.
 Thus, Del Pilar had cut the iron girders of the railway bridge with the plan to make the bridge collapse once the enemy train passed over it.
 However, the section of the bridge collapsed before the train bearing a machine gun had reached it.

 Chinese porters pushed the train through the river as American troops swam to the opposite shore, where Filipino trenches were located.
 Other troops were promptly repairing the bridge to let their supply wagons cross over the river.
 By the time Luna had returned from Guagua, only Filipinos in the barrio of Santa Lucia were holding out against the Americans in the Bagbag sector.
-Luna tried to fight and repulse the Americans, but he was eventually forced to retreat, destroying bridges as his troops fell back to slow the American advance.
+Luna tried to fight and repulse the Americans, but he was eventually forced to retreat, destroying bridges to slow the American advance as his troops fell back.